Bug report #14884

 If I am wrong & the behaviour I observe is correct, I will look at doing this in Python - which would answer this question: https://gis.stackexchange.com/questions/64600/how-to-load-the-default-layer-style-from-postgresql-with-python

-#9 Updated by Harrissou Santanna almost 3 years ago
+#9 Updated by Harrissou Santanna about 3 years ago

 My current understanding is that a layer's default style should be applied when a project is opened, is that wrong?

 I think it's wrong.
 NOT when a project is opened.
 A layer's default style should be applied when the layer is added to QGIS (when you use the browser, the db manager, the add a vector, a python command....or anything else to import your data in your project).
 At that time, QGIS checks if the datasource has a default style (in PG in this case) and applies it to the layer.